lconcia/life_sciences_ml_at_tacc/docs/section1/exploratory_data_analysis.rst

     .. code-block:: text

         weekday_name
-        Monday       178
+        Tuesday      6807
-        Tuesday      146
+        Saturday     6605
-        Wednesday    126
+        Friday       6209
-        Sunday       100
+        Monday       6180
-        Thursday      96
+        Wednesday    5952
-        Friday        68
+        Thursday     5735
-        Saturday      61
+        Sunday       5647
         Name: count, dtype: int64

-    From the result, we can see that Mondays had the most outcomes, while Saturdays had the fewest in this filtered dataset.
+    From the result, we can see that Tuesdays had the most outcomes, while Sundays had the fewest in this filtered dataset.
 This kind of temporal insight is often valuable when planning staffing or outreach for shelters.